gihanmarasingha/rhetoric/gorgias.md

 and wrong (morality), *s* anyone who understands morality must be moral and must act morally.
 Clearly *q*, *r*, and *s* contradict *p*.

+## Socrates questions Gorgias to determine what rhetoric is

 Socrates and Chaerephon have arrived late to a house where Gorgias has been speaking.
 They begin speaking with acquaintances Callicles and Polus regarding what is Gorgias' "particular branch of